 Research opportunities for undergraduate students.
-Students will be expected to give regular oral presentations, actively participate in a weekly seminar, and prepare at least one written report on their research.
+Students will be expected to give regular oral presentations, actively participate in a weekly seminar, and prepare at least one written report on their research average for the preceding three quarters.
+May be repeated up to twelve units.
+Students are limited to five units per quarter and 30 units total in all 98/99/198/199/199DC/199RA courses combined.